 Key Strategies for Enhancing Urban Biodiversity

 One of the primary strategies for enhancing urban biodiversity is the creation and maintenance of green spaces.
 Parks, gardens, green roofs, and green walls can provide habitats for a variety of species and serve as ecological corridors that connect fragmented habitats.
 These green spaces not only support wildlife but also offer recreational and aesthetic benefits to urban residents.
-Incorporating native plants into these areas can further enhance biodiversity by providing and shelter for local wildlife.
+Incorporating native plants into these areas can further enhance biodiversity by providing food and shelter for local wildlife.

 Another important strategy is the implementation of sustainable urban planning practices.
 This includes designing cities with biodiversity in mind, such as preserving existing natural habitats and integrating new green spaces into urban development projects.
 Sustainable urban planning also involves reducing pollution, managing waste effectively, and promoting the use of renewable energy sources.
 By minimizing the ecological footprint of urban areas, cities can create a more conducive environment for biodiversity to thrive.